Numerix-DSP/siglib/Examples/Android/readme.txt

 SigLib is a trademark of Delta Numerix all other trademarks acknowledged.

-For additional information, please contact :
+For additional information, please contact:

 Delta Numerix,
 Email: info@numerix-dsp.com
-WWW  : https:\\www.numerix-dsp.com
+WWW:   https:\\www.numerix-dsp.com

 Copyright (c) 2023 Delta Numerix.
 All rights reserved.